fonteleslrivka/Emergence-of-Causal-Order-from-a-Pre-Geometric-Substrate/README.md

 | **Entropy Collapse** |Shows the system's entropy $S$ is at the numerical floor ($\approx 0$) for all runs. | **Suggestive of Maximal Order.** The mathematical signature of complete informational collapse. |
 | **Gap Histogram ($\lambda_4/\lambda_5$)** |Shows that the ratio of secondary eigenvalues clusters tightly around $1.03$. | **Rules out $1+3$ Geometry.** No evidence of 3 distinct spatial modes emerging in the spectrum. |

-## 💻 Setup and Usage
+## 💻 Reproducibility

+This repository includes:

+fixed random seeds,

+deterministic spectral solvers,

+detailed appendix with algorithms,

+exported figures used in the paper,

+and all scripts required for full reproducibility.

+The computational pipeline is suitable for:

+Google Colab

+Standard Linux/MacOS

+Zenodo archived environments

+Conda-based reproducibility

-The model is built in Python and relies on standard scientific libraries.
+**##The model is built in Python and relies on standard scientific libraries.
+**
 ### Prerequisites

 You need Python 3.x and the following libraries installed: